jlaumonier/mlsurvey/doc/architecture.md

 From a log directory with config.json, evaluation.json, input.json and model.joblib, the visualization process
 create dash component for config, graph and evaluation to display dataset, classification, configuration and score of the learning process.
+Test data are also displayed with the true label and the predicted labels

 # Fairness process